aaron-junot/teletracker-documentation/client-area-user-guide.md

 ![Call Tracker Reports Placeholder Message](images/reports-placeholder.png "Call Tracker Reports Placeholder Message")

 The user is then directed to the reports view.
-The back button at the top allows the user to jump back and forth between the form and the reports view.
+The back button at the top allows the user to jump back and forth between the form and the reports views.
 At the top right, the type of report, call types and date range is displayed to easily see which report is currently being viewed.
 A message is displayed as a placeholder while the report is being generated.

 ![Call Tracker Reports Completed](images/reports-completed.png "Call Tracker Reports Completed")